-Pass count Specify a pass count.
-The relevant event occurs when the event condition is met as many times as the specified pass count.
+Pass count The relevar relevant event occurs when the event condition is met as many times as the spec- pass count.
 Default The current set value Modifying Directly enter from the keyboard.
 Available values 1 to 32768 in decimal number